-Miro Heiskanen played as an underage on Finland’s gold medal-winning Under-18 team last season.
+Miro Heiskanen played as an underager on Finland’s gold medal winning Under-18 team last season.
 He also has been playing in Finland’s top men’s league, the SM Liiga, putting up five goals and 10 points in 37 games this.
 Heiskanen has picked up another two assists in seven playoff games.
-He also played for Finland at the World Juniors, and while he only put up one assist in six games, he looked decent given that he was an underage in a tournament that traditionally showcases 19-year-olds.
+He also played for Finland at the World Juniors, and while he only put up one assist in six games, he looked decent given that he was an underager in a tournament that traditionally showcases 19 year olds.
 Heiskanen continued his strong international play at the Five Nations.
 He will likely get another chance to show off his skills on the international stage with the upcoming Under-18 World Championships.

 Miro Heiskanen Scouting Report: 2017 NHL Draft #5